rajanbajaj/weather-reporting-app/README.md

 ## Cron logs:
 If schedular is set using `./scripts/schedular.sh`, the logs will also be saved in ./logs/cron.log file.

+# Future Improvements:
+Make this service more configurable to add configurations to .env file and use them in the code.
+Example for this could be:
+* sheet permissions configurable through .env
+* app logging levels based on app runtime environment configurable through .env
+* JWT algorithms to use for signing payload configurable through .env
+* Datetime formating using locale variable configurable through .env
+* Improve logging

 # References:
 * https://developers.google.com/workspace/guides/create-credentials#api-key